Species at Risk school programs

 Get your students excited about saving the sea!

-We offer two hands-on and solutions-oriented programs to motivate your students to find tangible ways to protect our ocean and the creatures that live in it.
+This is a hands-on and solutions-oriented programs to motivate your students to find tangible ways to protect our ocean and the creatures that live in it.

-Topics include: Southern Resident Killer Whales, Steller Sea Lions, Leatherback Turtles and Basking Sharks
+Topics include: Southern Resident Killer Whales, Steller Sea Lions, Leatherback Turtles and Basking Sharks, Killer Whales, Pacific Salmon (Chinook, Coho, Sockeye), Eulachon, White Sturgeon

 A breaching seal.